-Keep your eyes peeled for lipsticks with beeswax as it isn’t hydrating.
+Keep your eyes peeled for lipsticks with beeswax as it is not hydrating.

 In addition to these must-try lipstick ingredients for summer, Jaliman says to keep your eyes peeled for lipsticks with beeswax, as the seemingly nourishing component — and common lip balm ingredient — can cause more harm than good.
-Jaliman says it isn’t hydrating — it just sits on the surface of the lips, creating a film that doesn’t penetrate.
+Jaliman says it is not hydrating — it just sits on the surface of the lips, creating a film that does not penetrate.
 “Camphor, phenol and menthol should also be avoided as they just dry the lips out,” she adds.

 On top of these ingredients to avoid, Jaliman says to be careful in your skincare regimen, especially if you use products and ingredients for oily, acne-prone skin.
 “If you use salicylic acid on your face, avoid getting it on your lips — it will dry [them] out.”